NicholasSon/WordleBot/README.md

 # WordleBot
-A bot written in python that emails the wordle to your email.
+A bot written in python that emails the wordle to an email list
 ## What does it do?
 it emails the wordle bro...